-Accompaniers from around the world are currently needed in Guatemala for two reasons.
+Human Rights Accompaniers from around the world are currently needed in Guatemala for two reasons.
 Firstly, to maintain an international presence in communities involved in bringing legal cases against former military dictators for crimes of genocide that date back to the early 1980s.
 Secondly, to support other organisations and individuals who are intimidated and threatened with reprisal due to the nature of their work.

-International accompaniment has three main functions:
+Based on the above, International accompaniment in Guatemala has three main functions:

 - To deter attacks against human rights defenders, or diminish their severity.